 What Are Business Analytics?

-Business analytics are the review and analysis of data to help drive well-founded decision-making.
-Companies use analytics to discover root causes of issues, find opportunities for improvement, and make decisions in hopes of improving key metrics such as customer satisfaction or revenue.
+Business analytics is the review and analysis of data to help drive well-founded decision-making.
+Companies use analytics to discover the root causes of issues, find opportunities for improvement, and make decisions in hopes of improving key metrics such as customer satisfaction or revenue.
 Business analytics is often part of continuous improvement initiatives such as Six Sigma, but it can also be an important factor in day-to-day business operations.

 The Main Types of Business Analytics

 Analytics professionals have always been able to tease a great deal of insight out of data, and the more data they have to work with, the better conclusions analysts can draw.
 But modern business analytics often adds elements of automation and machine learning that make it possible to crunch numbers on increasingly large data sets in shorter periods of time, putting the power of data-based decisions to work for organizations of any size or type.

 One of the first steps of putting business analytics to work for your organization is understanding the three major categories of analysis and when you might want to use them.